Dana White: Ultimate Fighting Championship

 In August 2025, White stated the UFC had reached a seven-year, $7.7-billion broadcast deal with Paramount and CBS.
 Set to begin in 2026 when the ESPN contract expires, White said the deal would mean "[f]or the first time ever, fans in the US will have access to all UFC content without a Pay-Per-View model."
+In February 2026, White testified in Nevada Federal District Court as part of an anti-trust investigation into the UFC that he was no longer involved in negotiating contracts or matchmaking with fighters, stating that since 2017 this business has been handled by his delegates Hunter Campbell, Mick Maynard and Sean Shelby.
+Campbell testified that White is focused on the UFC's strategy and overall growth, stating: "I run the fight business, and [White] runs the entire company."

 Boxing

 White entered the boxing scene by co-promoting Floyd Mayweather Jr. vs. Conor McGregor due to McGregor being contracted to the UFC.
 In October 2017, White said at Freddie Roach's Wild Card West boxing club that he was "getting into boxing, 100 percent".
 In 2019 White said that he wanted to incorporate boxing into the company portfolio of the UFC.
 He later backpedaled on these plans, stating in 2022 that boxing promotion is "a broken business that is an absolute nightmare to try to fix".
 In 2024, White promoted a card featuring Irish boxer Callum Walsh which was streamed on UFC Fight Pass.
 He subsequently re-announced his intention to enter boxing promotion, and said he was "coming in guns blazing" in 2025.

 In March 2025, White announced a partnership with Turki Al-Sheikh, head of Saudi Arabia's General Entertainment Authority, to create a new boxing league named Zuffa Boxing, modeled after the UFC.
 The UFC's parent company TKO Group Holdings and the Saudi entertainment conglomerate Sela were announced as backers of the venture.
 White was named as executive leader of the league.

+Zuffa Boxing held its first numbered event, Zuffa Boxing 01, in January 2026.
+It was hosted at the Meta Apex in Las Vegas and was headlined by a bout between Callum Walsh and Carlos Ocampo.
+The first bout for a Zuffa Boxing title was contested between cruiserweights Jai Opetaia and Brandon Glanton, at Zuffa Boxing 04 in March 2026.